 - Plug the GPU cards into the GPU risers, then secure all the GPU cards into the frame

 - Plug power connectors into motherboard and GPU cards, and we are done.

-Second thing is the software.
-You want to look for a secure software, which has great reputations and works perfectly in crypto forums.
+The second thing is the software.
+You want to look for secure software, which has great reputations and works perfectly in crypto forums.
 Install the software and configure the options depending on your system and your liking.
-Some worth mentioning softwares are CGMiner, BFGMiner, MultiMiner and Awesome Miner.
+Some worth mentioning softwares are CGMiner, BFGMiner, MultiMiner, and Awesome Miner.
 Follow the instructions, your system will have to reboot several times before everything is in place.
 After this, your rig is ready to start mining crypto.